darrylnoakes/darrylnoakes/README.md

 I use Vue and that ecosystem.
 My primary UI framework is Ionic.

 I have tried out Svelte, and am interested in one day getting around to playing with Solid.
-Looking forward to trying out Astro.
+Loved what little I've done with Astro.

 ## Other Interests